 NDSS Order Forms

-- subsidised blood glucose testing strips (restrictions apply to people with type 2 diabetes who do not use insulin)
+- subsidised blood glucose testing strips (BGTS), restrictions apply to people with type 2 diabetes who do not use insulin

 - subsidised urine testing strips

-- subsidised insulin pump consumables (for approved persons with type 1 diabetes and gestational diabetes).
+- subsidised insulin pump consumables (IPC), for approved persons with type 1 diabetes and gestational diabetes

 Medications (including insulin) are not available through the NDSS.

-You can get a further discount on some NDSS products if you hold one of the following concession cards:
+You can get a further reduction on some NDSS products if you hold one of the following concession cards:

 - Health Care card